peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 Normality checks were conducted for both the average_position and time_on_chart distributions and both were shown to be highly unlikely normally distributed.
 Therefore, the resampling-shuffle test was conducted on both distribution, with 10,000 trials of random shuffling of labels.

-$H$_o$: On average, songs which entered Top100 in Autumn lasted longer on the Top 100 than songs which entered in other seasons.$
+H$_o$: On average, songs which entered Top100 in Autumn lasted longer on the Top 100 than songs which entered in other seasons.

 H$_a$: On average, songs which entered Top100 in Autumn did not last longer on the Top 100 than songs which entered in other seasons.